498_26_20230212_AJF08190_FossMedia.jpg

 0.4 km / 0.2 miles

-The most direct route from the base to the Warming Shelter.
-This two-way trail cuts through the middle of the meadow, and can get a bit breezy, but offers a spectacular view of Ross Peak.
+The most direct route from the base to the Warming Shelter building where visitors can take a load off, have a snack, and warm up by the fire.
+This two-way trail cuts through the middle of the meadow, and offers a spectacular view of Ross Peak.

 Forsythe Meadow Trail